-On the basis of fiduciary responsibilities to shareholders, directors collect adequate information, understand relevant laws and regulations and other necessary rules, actively express opinions, and discuss and make decisions at Board of Directors meetings, Management Discussion meetings, and other important meetings in order to obtain sufficient knowledge on viewpoints and standpoints of various stakeholders, including shareholders, and to achieve sustainable growth and medium- to long-term enhancement of corporate value.
-The chairman of the Board of Directors does not hold any specific authority and is not involved in the execution of business matters.
-As a general rule, Board meetings are held monthly but may also be held if deemed necessary.
+On the basis of fiduciary responsibilities to shareholders, directors collect adequate information, understand relevant laws and regulations and ot necessary rules, actively express opinions, and discuss and make decision Board of Directors meetings, Management Discussion meetings, and otti important meetings in order to obtain sufficient knowledge on viewpoir and standpoints of various stakeholders, including shareholders, and to achieve sustainable growth and medium- to long-term enhancement of corporate value.
+The chairman of the Board of Directors does not hold a specific authority and is not involved in the execution of business matter As a general rule, Board meetings are held monthly but may also be hell deemed necessary.